AWS Cloud Financial Management

 From the affected policies list, you can click on a policy name and update the IAM customer-managed or inline policies in the IAM console.
 You can update the IAM policy as you normally would.
 You can review Editing IAM policies to see how policy updates can be made.
 Before updating your policies to new actions, please make a note of your current default policy version.
 You can revert your policies to this version, if you encounter issues with your changes.

-In Steps 1 and 2, you have identified that the policy named “AllowViewAccessToBillingAndCost ManagementConsole” needs to be updated.
-Once you navigate to the IAM console, you may make the following changes to your policy to maintain access to Billing and Cost Management consoles.
-As this is an example from the Existing Account Group, you will need to retain the current actions while adding new fine-grained actions in the policy.
+In Steps 1, you have identified that the policy named “AllowViewAccessToBillingAndCost ManagementConsole” needs to be updated.
+Once you navigate to the IAM console, you add the new IAM actions.
+Please use the “Mapping guide” to confirm the desired new IAM actions to be added for the corresponding old IAM actions.
+You will need to retain the current actions while adding new fine-grained actions in the policy.

 {